kappagammatango/bills/fixing municipal jds.md

 **§ 1.
 TITLE**

-&nbsp;&nbsp;&nbsp; (a) This Act may be known as an "Act to Clarify Municipal Jurisdictions”.
+&nbsp;&nbsp;&nbsp; (a) This Act may be known as "An Act to Clarify Municipal Jurisdictions”.

 **§ 2.
 ENACTMENT INTO LAW**